 COMEDY - Contracts comedic acts, including entertainment such as stand up comics, improvisational groups, and ventriloquists events throughout the school year.

-ANNUAL EVENTS - Plans events that are held by the SAC that occur annually at Pitt-Bradford, such as Alumni & Family Weekend, Midnight Madness, Airband, Winter Week, and Sibs & Kids Weekend.
+ANNUAL EVENTS - Plans events that are held by the SAC that occur annually at Pitt-Bradford, such as Alumni & Family Weekend, Midnight Madness, Pitt Sync Battle, and Winter Week.

 MUSICAL ENTERTAINMENT - Schedules entertainment throughout the school year including bands, dances, and coffeehouse performers.